Emily (2022 film): Plot

 Emily's father engages Weightman to tutor Emily in French, and during their first lesson the two argue over religious philosophy.
 Branwell encourages Emily to drink and play, and Emily uses some opium she finds in a desk.
-She writes "Freedom in thought" on her arm like Branwell has done and their favourite pastime involves staring through the window of a local family and scaring them at night.
-They are eventually caught, but when Emily denies her involvement, Branwell is sent to work for the family as a tutor as punishment.
+Like Branwell, she writes "Freedom in thought" on her arm; their favourite pastime involves staring through the window of a local family and scaring them at night.
+Both are eventually caught, but when Emily denies her involvement, Branwell is sent to work for the family as a tutor as punishment.
 Branwell is caught kissing the mistress of the house and is sent elsewhere in disgrace.

 Emily and Weightman grow increasingly close and begin a romantic and sexual entanglement.
 When Charlotte returns and begins to suspect an affinity between the two, Weightman abruptly ends their relationship.
 Emily is devastated and takes out her anger on Branwell, telling him that his attempts at fiction are clichéd and trite.
 To move on with her life, Emily decides to leave with Charlotte for Brussels and tells Weightman that she no longer intends to write.
 Weightman writes Emily a letter urging her to change her mind, which he gives to Branwell, who reads its contents and does not pass on the message.

-In Brussels, Emily has a vision of Weightman and shortly after receives news that he died of cholera.
+In Brussels, Emily has a vision of Weightman and shortly after receives news that he has died of cholera.
 The sisters return to tend an ailing Branwell.
 His final act before dying is to give Emily Weightman's letter in which he urges her to continue to write.
 After Branwell's death Emily writes Wuthering Heights.
 Now on her death bed, Emily confesses to Charlotte that she was in love with Weightman and asks Charlotte to burn the love letters between the two after she dies.
 Charlotte does so and begins to write her own works.